THE LINK BETWEEN FAITH AND ANSWERED PRAYER

 “Jonah began by going a day’s journey into the city, proclaiming, “Forty more days and Nineveh will be overthrown.”
 The Ninevites believed God… When Jonah’s warning reached the king of Nineveh, he rose from his throne, took off his royal robes, covered himself with sackcloth and sat down in the dust.
 This is the proclamation he issued in Nineveh… “Let everyone call urgently on God.
 Let them give up their evil ways and their violence.
 Who knows?
 God may yet relent and with compassion turn from his fierce anger so that we will not perish.”
 When God saw what they did and how they turned from their evil ways, he relented and did not bring on them the destruction he had threatened.”

 Now in both these situations, God said yes despite the fact that those praying were not 100% confident that God would come through for them.
 This should be enormously encouraging, because this is how most of us pray most of the time.

-#3 COMPLETE FAITH (WITH NO DOUBT) = COMPLETE EXPECTATION THAT GOD WILL SAY YES
+#3 COMPLETE FAITH (WITH NO DOUBT) = GOD WILL DEFINITELY SAY YES

 Lastly, Jesus speaks of a third kind of faith, the kind of faith that completely believes that God will say yes to the request.